Great content. No business model.

 Right now I have no plans to produce members-only extras.
 Reviews will continue to be released the same way they’ve always been, and you won’t get any special privileges for contributing, except, of course, my gratitude.
 If I can come up with members-only perks to incentivize membership, maybe I will.
 But at the moment I don’t have the time or creative bandwidth to come up with those things, so don’t expect them.
 (What about posting my original, unreleased TNG Season 7 and DS9 Season 2 review books from summer 1994?
 That’d be cool, right?
 Ugh, no; I think I’d die of embarrassment.)

 So what do you get as a one-time or ongoing contributor?
-Right now, nothing, except the 1,300+ reviews and articles and the user community with 80,000 comments that you already get for free — and maybe the good vibes that come with supporting this little corner of the internet.
+Right now, nothing, except the 1,300+ reviews and articles and the user community with 80,000 comments (as of this writing) that you already get for free — and maybe the good vibes that come with supporting this little corner of the internet.
 Contribute as little or as much (or as rarely or frequently) as you want, or nothing.
 This is just something out there to give you the opportunity.
 No pressure.
 I’ve placed a coffee button at the top of the pages with the other navigation, and added some other unobtrusive links.
 That will be the extent of it, other than this blog post.
 (Naturally, any announcement I make has to be accompanied with a thousand-word trip down memory lane.
 “I cannot help myself!” as Data once said.)

 However, that “no pressure” goes both ways.
 By donating, please think of it as a tip for services already rendered, and not something that buys you future services or my consideration of special requests.
 You can certainly ask me questions; just don’t be too disappointed if I decline.
 I’m just trying this out to see how it goes.
 No expectations.
 As always with this site: Great content, no business model.